Posts

 I considered grad school, but I figured I'd have a better application if I understood how ChatGPT was trained, and how far we'd progressed in reverse engineering neural networks' internal representations of their training data.

 I participated in the AI Safety fundamentals course which covered both of these topics, focusing particularly on the mechanistic interpretability section.
 I worked through parts of the ARENA curriculum, found an opportunity to collaborate on a research project, and decided to commit to it over the summer, which led to the paper I mentioned in the beginning!
-I'll link to it below.
+Here it is.